manurathi1/manurathi1.github.io/_posts/2022/Dec/2022-12-01-DDLinearity.md

 MaxDD(W) : \max_{k\varepsilon(0,T)}{((\max_{j\varepsilon(0,k)}{W^TR_j}) - W^TR_k)} \leq v_1C
 \end{equation}

-Converting the first maximum function in eq(5), using the property of maximum which apply constraint on each day to be less than the desired drawdown:
+Converting the first maximum function in eq(5), using the property of maximum which applies a constraint on each day to be less than the desired drawdown:

 \begin{equation}
 \tag{6}